-Apple has noted that its smartphone sales are levelling, however 5g chips are pricier and have a larger margins.
+Apple has noted that its smartphone sales are leveling, however, 5g chips are pricier and have larger margins.
 As such even with a normal demand from Apple, Broadcom should be able to increase its earnings significantly next year.

 Not to forget that Apple also unveiled a mini smart speaker along with four iPhones during the iPhone 12 event.
 This is a good sign that 2021 will be a lot more than iPhone for Apple, and that it’s doubling down on the IoT market.
 Broadcom should be smiling.

-And since it’s not all Apple for Broadcom, the company can also increase revenues and earnings from increase demand in the 5G IoT market.
-Even after selling ‘certain assets and manufacturing rights’ connected to its IoT products to Synaptics mid-2020, the company is still a strong 5G IoT play.
+And since it’s not all Apple for Broadcom, the company can also increase revenues and earnings from increasing demand in the 5G IoT market.
+Even after selling ‘certain assets and manufacturing rights’ connected to its IoT products to Synaptics in mid-2020, the company is still a strong 5G IoT play.

-I expect Broadcom’s stock price to grow at least 30% next year, and I would be shocked if it ends 2021 below $450 per share.
+I expect Broadcom’s stock price to grow at least 30% this year, and I would be shocked if it ends 2021 below $480 per share.

 4. Nokia (NYSE: NOK)